metaphacts/linkedpaperswithcode/embeddings-generation/README.md

 ### Pre-processing and Embedding training

-*01:* Extracts triples from full RDF dump of Linked Papers with Code and map all URIs to integers.
+*01:* Extracts triples from full RDF dump of Linked Papers with Code, delete auxiliary classes and map all URIs to integers.
+      The pre-processing steps lead to a dataset with 1,454,103 triples, 527,817 entities (from 11 different classes) and 15 relations.

-*02:* Train entity embeddings
+*02:* Train TransE entity embeddings and save the embeddings for the entites and relations in csv files.

+*03:* Train DistMult entity embeddings.

+*04:* Train ComplEx entity embeddings.

+*05:* Train RotatE entity embeddings.

 ### Evaluation results